sheilashanmugan/funcParcelSexDiff/index.md

 <br>
 4. Run [/SVM_scripts/run_SVM/SVM_sex_2fold_CSelect_Cov_SubIndex_Perm_20200719.m](https://github.com/sheilashanmugan/funcParcelSexDiff/blob/gh-pages/SVM_scripts/run_SVM/SVM_sex_2fold_CSelect_Cov_SubIndex_Perm_20200719.m) with matlab open to run SVM

-    > This frist part of this script (100 Repeat) submits 100 jobs, each of which are one of the 100 repetitions of SVM predictions. when you run , the 100 jobs will be submitted.
+    > This frist part of this script (100 Repeat) submits 100 jobs, each of which are one of the 100 repetitions of SVM predictions.
 The second part of this script (Permutation, 1000 times) submits 1000 jobs, each of which are one of 1000 permutations that will be used for significane testing of accuracy.
 <br>
 5. Run [/SVM_scripts/calc_accuracy/average_acc_sens_spec_SVM_multiTimes_20200720.m](https://github.com/sheilashanmugan/funcParcelSexDiff/blob/gh-pages/SVM_scripts/calc_accuracy/average_acc_sens_spec_SVM_multiTimes_20200720.m) to calculate summary measures and assess significance